forderud/RunInSandbox/README.md

 * How to _append_ the DCOM `LaunchPermission` ACL instead of replacing it, so that existing permissions (if present) aren't lost.
 Also, look for a less cryptic way of achieving the same.
 * How to programmatically enable/disable networking for the AppContainer.
 * How to programmatically enable removable media (USB stick) access for the AppContainer
-* Find solution for CoRegisterClassObject synchronization before calling CoCreateInstance.
+* Find solution for CoRegisterClassObject synchronization before calling CoCreateInstance, so that we can remove the arbitrary `Sleep`.

 ## GrantAccess